-On December 1999 at the age of 12 he bought his first electric guitar and joined his first band.
+In December 1999 at the age of 12, he bought his first electric guitar and joined his first band.
 This is when he started writing songs for the first time.
-At the age of 13 he stopped taking classical guitar lessons and started taking jazz improvisation lessons on his electric guitar.
+At the age of 13, he stopped taking classical guitar lessons and started taking jazz improvisation lessons on his electric guitar.
 He was also writing and arranging complete songs for his band.
-A year later he started taking lessons in sight reading and ear training.
-At the age of 15 he joined the schools jazz ensemble and started taking lessons of jazz harmony.
+A year later he started taking lessons in sight-reading and ear training.
+At the age of 15, he joined the school’s jazz ensemble and started taking lessons in jazz harmony.

-In January 14th 2012 he started taking his first lessons in orchestration for film and tv using the berklee online certificate programs.
-By the end of September he received a specialist certificate from this course.
+On January 14th, 2012 he started taking his first lessons in orchestration for film and tv using the Berklee online certificate programs.
+By the end of September, he received a specialist certificate from this course.
 By then he was orchestrating his own compositions and arrangements.
 Some of these are available on youtube.
-He wrote a few concertos for string ensemble, one of which is still being performed by the “Jeugd strijk ensemble” in Apeldoorn.
+He wrote a few concertos for string ensemble, one of which is still being performed by the “Jeugd strike ensemble” in Apeldoorn.

 2013 was a year of study and progress.
 He expanded his online courses to a Master’s program (which includes 8 different courses) and he was also studying classical music in his free time.
 In October he started working with Tamara “Claymara” Tanger (a clay animation artist).
 He was composing background music for her clay animations.
 He has also been studying to become a piano technician since 2012.
 He graduated from this school in 2014 with one of the highest grades in the class of 2014.

 In 2014 he was accepted at the Fonty’s conservatory in Tilburg and started his bachelor’s in classical music composition.
 He also finished his certificate program and received a master’s certificate in orchestration for film and tv.
 He also participated in the composition meets choreography event that takes place during the night of the arts festival at the Fonty’s academy of music and performing arts.